bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

                                                 "first_name": String (Required when "Consumer Database ID" is omitted), "last_name": String (Required when "Consumer Database ID" is omitted), "Consumer Database ID": Integer (Required when "first_name" and "last_name" are omitted)
-                                             },
+                                                "force_create_consumer": Boolean (Set to True to create new Consumer instance despite possible matches in db), },
                                              ...
                                         ],
-                "app_type": String (Must be one of these choices: "Medicaid", "SNAP", "Not Available"), "app_status": String (Must be one of these choices: "Submitted", "Pending", "Approved", "Denied", "Not Available"), }(Contains relevant CPS info),
+                "app_type": String (Must be one of these choices: "Medicaid", "SNAP", "Medicaid/SNAP", "Redetermination", "Plan Selection", "Fax FCRC", "Education", "MMCO", "Not Available"), "app_status": String (Must be one of these choices: "Submitted", "Pending", "Approved", "Denied", "Not Available"), "point_of_origin": String (Must be one of these choices: "Walk-in", "Appointment", "Referral from call", "Referral from school letter", "Enrollment event", "Not Available"), }(Contains relevant CPS info),

 "Consumer Database ID": Integer,